-Council may choose to grant 1st reading to Bylaw XX/2025 approving redesignation of Ptn.
-NE 09-19-28 W4M and Ptn.
-SE 09-19-28 W4M ("The Subject Lands") from Agricultural District to Business Park District, and Site-Specific amendments to allow for the development of a Data Centre Campus on the Subject Lands as a Permitted Use and to outline requirements related to maximum site coverage, maximum height of structures, parking and what must be included in a complete development permit application for a Data Centre Campus.
-The following Site-Specific amendments are proposed:
+Bylaw 07/2025 was introduced into the meeting to authorize the redesignation of Ptn.
+NE 09-19-28 W4M containing 129.51 +/- acres and Ptn.
+SE 09-19-28 W4M containing 149.99 +/- acres (the "subject lands") from Agricultural District to Business Park District, and Site-Specific Amendments to allow for the development of a Data Centre Campus on the subject lands as a Discretionary Use and to outline requirements related to maximum site coverage, maximum height of structures, parking and what must be included in a complete development permit application for a Data Centre Campus.
+The Site-Specific Amendments are as follows:

-- a.
-Under Section 14.1.8 Exceptions in the Business Park District, Data Centre Campus to be added as a Permitted Use for the Subject Lands. - b.
-Under Section 14.1.8 Exceptions in the Business Park District the maximum site coverage to be as follows for the Subject Lands: The maximum site coverage, including all buildings and impermeable surfaces, is 60% of the total lot area or as supported by a stormwater management plan prepared by an accredited professional.
+a.
+Under Section 14.1.8 Exceptions in the Business Park District, Data Centre Campus to be added as a Discretionary Use for the Subject Lands;

-- c.
-Under Section 14.1.8 Exceptions in the Business Park District the maximum height of structures to be 18 metres for the Subject Lands. - d.
+- b.
+Under Section 14.1.8 Exceptions in the Business Park District the maximum site coverage to be as follows for the Subject Lands: The maximum site coverage, including all buildings and impermeable surfaces, is 60% of the total lot area or as supported by a stormwater management plan prepared by an accredited professional; - c.
+Under Section 14.1.8 Exceptions in the Business Park District the maximum height of structures to be 18 metres for the Subject Lands; - d.
 Under Section 14.1.8 Exceptions in the Business Park District the parking requirements to be as follows for the Subject Lands: Parking must be provided at a rate of 1.5 parking stalls or units per permanent employee.
-This excludes Handicap Parking which shall be determined by the Development Authority. - e.
-Under Section 14.1.8 Exceptions in the Business Park District a complete development permit application for a data centre campus must include a noise mitigation plan, a fire prevention program and dynamic emergency response plan to the satisfaction of Foothills County.
+This excludes Handicap Parking which shall be determined by the Development Authority; and - e.
+Under Section 14.1.8 Exceptions in the Business Park District a complete development permit application for a data centre campus must include a noise mitigation and monitoring plan (unless the entire facility is subject to an AUC application and required to comply with rule 12), a fire prevention program and dynamic emergency response plan to the satisfaction of Foothills County.